cecilartavion/Random_State_Generator/README.md

 56 -- Wyoming.
 Both Alaska and Hawaii are not included because of contiguity complications.
 - `state_specs`: This argument is a tuple of length 2 with binary elements.
 Exactly one of the elements in the tuple must be True.
-	- The first element in the tuple represents the variable 'state_shape'.
+	- The 1st element in `state_specs` represents the variable 'state_shape'.
 	In particular, if 'state_shape' is True, then the coordinates for the grid locations will form an approximate shape of a state based on the 'mean_samples_per_state' value.
-	Note that when 'state_shape' is set to True, the third element in `state_parameters` will indicate the state for which the program will approximate the shape of a state.
+	Note that when 'state_shape' is set to True, the 3rd element in `state_parameters` will indicate the state for which the program will approximate the shape of a state.
 	That means the distributions of population can be applied to the particular shape of a different state, thus allowing for the ability to determine the effects of shape and distribution on the state.
-	- The second element in the tuple represents the variable 'build_state'.
+	- The 2nd element in `state_specs` represents the variable 'build_state'.
-	In particular, if 'build_state' is True, then the state will be built randomly according to the directions provided by the third element in `state_parameters`.
+	In particular, if 'build_state' is True, then the state will be built randomly according to the directions provided by the 3rd element in `state_parameters`.
-	Again, note that the third element in `state_parameters` will indicate directions for how to build the state.
+	Again, note that the 3rd element in `state_parameters` will indicate directions for how to build the state.
-- `state_parameters`:
+- `state_parameters`: This argument is a tuple of length 3.
+The purpose of the 3rd element in the tuple will change depending on whether the 1st or 2nd element of `state_specs` is true.
+	- The 1st element in `state_parameters` represents the variable 'mean_samples_per_state' which is a non-negative integer.
+	In particular, 'mean_samples_per_state' represents the average number of grid locations desired by the user.
+A grid location is a small piece of the state that contains some positive number of census blocks.
+	An acceptable number of grid locations depends on the population of the state, the `sampling_parameter` when `sampling_method=='diam' or sampling_method=='rect'`, and on whether 'mimic_city' (8th element of `support_parameters`) is True or False.
+	A value of 'mean_samples_per_state' that is too large will mean that each grid location contains one census block, which will make the state look incredibly sparse when `sampling_method=='window'` and incredibly dense when `sampling_method=='diam' or sampling_method=='rect'`.
+	A value of 'mean_samples_per_state' that is too small will have the opposite effect.
+	If `mimic_city==True`, then the number of census blocks per grid location will mimic the city by setting the number of census blocks per grid location to $$2$$
+	The actual number of grid locations
+	- The 2nd element in `state_parameters`
+	- The 3rd element in `state_parameters`
 - `sampling_merging_method`:
 - `sampling_parameter`:
 - `use_specs`: